Percy (1989 film)

 Percy (પર્સી, Parsī) is a 1989 Indian Parsi Gujarati comedy drama film directed by Pervez Merwanji.
 The film is about a Parsi boy from Bombay (now Mumbai).
 The film was well received and won the 1989 Best Gujarati Film Award at the National Film Awards.
+It was Zenobia Shroff's film debut.

 Plot

 The somewhat awkward bachelor Percy Bhathena is 27 years old and lives together with his mother in a residential area of the Parsi middle class.
 He works in a small Unani drugstore, where he is harassed by a Marathi colleague.
 His mother goes from house to house and sells homemade sweets and pickles.

 Percy learns of her youth love Vera, that she is going to get married.
 From that moment on, his thoughts drifts into the past, into his childhood.
 He reflects on his childhood with his religious mother's quarrels, the reluctant and devastated father, his drowned friend Dara and playing with his childhood friend Vera.

 Percy proved the misappropriation of funds by colleague and the colleague was dismissed.

 Percy finds out an old gramophone of his father which has the music of Swan Lake and he recalls the incident of sudden death of the father.
 With the music he imagines to dance with the adult Vera, he even buys a dance councilor for his imaginary dance exercises.
 The visit of Vera's wedding party with his mother leaves Percy unhappy despite the good food.

 Percy's solitude finds a comfort in a music society of his Parsi community, which regularly meets with the common listening of records with Western classical music.
 Percy is studying Edvard Grieg's piano concerto.
 On his way home to one of the musical adventures, Percy is hit on the street by the former ex-colleague and his friends.
 The next day, he has to conclude that the drug trade has been subjected to a fire and that he suddenly has no work and no income.
 He takes his mother's sales trip, but he does not get rid of anything.
 Without a goal or as an anesthetic, he strays his time in the streets of Bombay and finally lands in the Music Society.
 There, in a vision, he experiences his childhood friend Dara as an adult man, who urges him not to waste his lifetime and grab the opportunities at the top.

 The next day, Percy is unsuccessful in search for jobs, and his mother breaks up on her sales trip.
 With the death of his mother, desperate Percy stands alone.